OthankQ/100-days-of-code/r1-log.md

 ### R2D43

 Made my first 'view' with Swift UI following @CodeWithChris tutorial.
 Unfortunately, because I don't have access to MacOS 10.15 Catalina yet, I'm getting by with Xcode playground at the moment.
 Learned about closure in Swift.

+### R2D44

+Learned more about functions and classes in Swift.
+Started watching @CodeWithChris videos on Swift basics and app creating using Xcode.
+Hoping to acquire some knowledge and skills by the end of the videos, enough to do things on my own